cryptomator/cryptomator.github.io/content/blog/2025-06-30-post-quantum-roadmap.en.md

 To ensure that breaking a cipher requires an insane amount of time and energy, cryptographic algorithms rely on hard-to-compute problems—i.e., we're operating on the more complex side of the spectrum.

 The most illustrative example for this is the factorization problem: Determine the prime factors of 8633.
-The result is easy to verify through a simple multiplication (89 \* 97), but finding the factors from the product is hard; [harder than polynomial but subexponential](https://en.wikipedia.org/wiki/General_number_field_sieve).
-This is exactly what the RSA crypto scheme is based on (except with some *very* large numbers), where the prime factors constitute the encryption keys.
+The result is easy to verify through a simple multiplication (89 × 97), but finding the factors from the product is hard; [harder than polynomial but subexponential](https://en.wikipedia.org/wiki/General_number_field_sieve).
+This is exactly what the RSA crypto scheme is based on (except with some *very* large numbers), where the public key essentially is the product of two secret primes that are required to compute the private key.

 ## How Quantum Computers Weaken Ciphers